top of page

 "Thy Kingdom Come".
 Firstly, this implies a choice.

 The model prayer reminds us to make God our focus and look forward to His future Kingdom.
-It highlights that the only truly divine hierarchical kingdom we can look forward to is the one God Himself will establish and endorse, taking effect upon the seventh angel sounding his trumpet.
+It highlights that the only genuinely divine hierarchical kingdom we can look forward to is the one God Himself will establish and endorse, taking effect upon the seventh angel sounding his trumpet.

 Rev 11:15-17 (TCENT) Then the seventh angel sounded his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign forever and ever.”
 (16) And the twenty-four elders, who sit on their thrones before the throne of God, fell on their faces and worshiped God, (17) saying, “We give thanks to you, O Lord God, the Almighty, who is and who was, because you have taken your great power and begun to reign.